phillipsj/dotnetcore-frontdoorservice-issue/README.md

 We are not seeing our IP address coming from Front Door, nor are we seeing the X-Forward-Host header like the docs say should be there.

-## Clearing KnownNetworks and KnownProxies
+## Step 1: Clearing KnownNetworks and KnownProxies

 I added the following to see this is causing the issue.
 The default behavior outlineded [here](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/proxy-load-balancer?view=aspnetcore-2.2#forwarded-headers) say these are set to loopback.